caocscar/ConnectedVehicleDocs/BSMRxdocumentation.md

 BSM|`RxDevice`, `FiledId`, `TxDevice`, `Gentime`|

 ## Metadata
 **umtri_bsmrx_metadata.csv** is a file containing some summary statistics for each V2V interaction.
-Each row represents one V2V interaction.
 The metadata file does have column headers.

 Column Number|Rx/Tx Vehicle|Name|Description|Units
 :---:|:---:|---|---|---